Record means "nothing": Clemens in his own darts tracks

 Clemens has established himself as one of the world's top players and has reached the third round, which is traditionally played after Christmas, for the fourth time in a row.
 Even that doesn't mean too much to the massive professional with the nickname German Giant.

 "It's a nice thing, but the third round isn't that earth-shattering either.
 When I've been in the quarter-finals four times in a row, you could say that's something special," said Clemens.
-Immediately before him (1.30 pm), his buddy and compatriot Martin Schindler will play Scott Williams (England) in North London.
+Immediately before him (1.30 p.m.), his buddy and compatriot Martin Schindler is up against Scott Williams (England) in north London.

-PDC Profile Gabriel Clemens World Championship Schedule Information on the World Darts Championship PDC World Rankings PDC at X

 Read also: